MartinMalinda/notion-vitepress/docs/guide/settings.md

 ## Messages

 Messages, similarly to comments, are used as a communication tool between creators and their fans.
 The message section, due to its intimate environment, is more suitable for private conversations.
+You can also send pictures, videos, and audio files in messages.

 ## Invites